Oswego Movement: Results

 This enlightenment in education shifted the instructional focus to the child, stressing activity and concrete experiences, rather than rote memorization.
-This method also provided a bridge to including learning by doing.
+This method also provided a bridge to the inclusion of learning by doing.
 The focus shifted to the child and required teachers to be more professional and prepare lesson plans.

 Further, the method led to the development of schools for training teachers.
 The professionalism of many of the female teachers of this school played a part in the women's rights movement.